zerjz/lexitron/puppetmaster.md

 [Project Illusion](project-illusion) - Give current illusion spell to target [Spell Casting Mastery](spell-casting-mastery) - Lower mana cost of spells by 2% / 5% / 10%
 [Spell Casting Reinforcement](spell-casting-reinforcement) - Increase duration of beneficial spells cast by 5% / 15% / 30% / 50%

+## Build (costs AA points)
+[Animation Empathy](animation-empathy) - NOTE: Rank 1 and 2 are given for free at level 25 - Gives animations ability to "Guard" and Follower at rank 1 - "Attack" and "Queue Attack" at rank 2 - Various others at rank 3

 # Spells